Smoked Baby Back Ribs on a Pellet Grill (Better than 3-2-1)

 Rather than going off a timed formula like the 321 method, I suggest using your eyes and touch as a guide.

-I think my method is just as easy as the 3-2-1 method, but gives you better results.
+My method is just as easy as the 3-2-1 method but gives you better results.

 Once you have your smoker ready and your ribs rubbed with seasoning.
 You will place them in your smoker.